nausheenfatma/basic_ml_flask_docker_tutorial/README.md

 1. open ```dockerfile``` : This is the script to build docker image

     FROM: A Dockerfile must begin with a FROM instruction.
 The FROM instruction specifies the Parent Image from which you are building.
-In our case we took ubuntu base image.
+In our case we took python base image.

     RUN executes the command to install all the files in requirements.txt within the docker constaine to install all the dependencies required to run the application.
 This neatly installs only the specific dependencies and libraries mentioned in requirements.txt